Davsan88/guidesAndNotes/aws_practitioner.md

 Auto Scaling Groups (ASG) allow automatic scaling of Amazon EC2 instances based on demand, ensuring the application can handle varying loads efficiently.

 ### Highly Fault Tolerant
+Highly fault-tolerant systems can continue operating properly in the event of the failure of some of its components.
+AWS enhances fault tolerance with services like Amazon RDS Multi-AZ.

 #### RDS Multi-AZ
 Amazon RDS Multi-AZ deployments provide enhanced availability and durability for database instances, automatically replicating data to a standby instance in a different Availability Zone.

 ### High Durability

 #### CloudEndure Disaster Recovery
 CloudEndure Disaster Recovery enables fast and reliable recovery of physical, virtual, and cloud-based servers into AWS, ensuring data durability and minimizing downtime.